 Ajay Tegala is a wildlife television and podcast presenter, author, ranger and conservationist.
 He has a degree in Environmental Conservation and over a decade of experience working in the sector.
-Ajay is a natural communicator, his knowledge and infectious enthusiasm is always well-received by television companies.
-He is also a voice-over artist.
+Ajay is a natural communicator, his knowledge and infectious enthusiasm is always well-received by television companies and audiences.
+He is also a respected voice-over artist.

-BBC 2’s groundbreaking documentary Inside the Bat Cave showcases Ajay’s enthusiasm for bats, citizen science and public engagement.
-His five-minute Springwatch film about the comeback of the common crane was very well received, just like his popular books The Unique Life of a Ranger and Wetland Diaries.
+The BBC 2 documentary Inside the Bat Cave showcases Ajay’s enthusiasm for bats, citizen science and public engagement.
+His five-minute Springwatch film about the comeback of the common crane was very well received, just like his books The Unique Life of a Ranger and Wetland Diaries.
 Other TV credits include the CBeebies show Teeny Tiny Creatures.

 Ajay has chalked-up over 25 television appearances across the five main channels, including the popular BBC nature programmes CountryfileCoastWinterwatch and a live appearance on Springwatch: Unsprung alongside Chris Packham and Will Young.
 He featured on Walking Through History with Tony Robinson for Channel 4 and has appeared on Homes by the Sea.
-Ajay took part in the BBC animal quiz show hosted by Kate Humble, Curious Creatures, appearing on a winning team with Chris Packham.
+Ajay took part Curious Creatures, the BBC animal quiz show hosted by Kate Humble, making on a winning team with Chris Packham.
 He also took on the BBC Eggheads as part of a celebrity science team and won his head-to-head round, although the team didn’t quite beat the eggheads overall, it certainly made for nail-biting viewing in the final round.

-Other credits include Walking Through History and Homes by the Sea for Channel Four as well as several appearances on BBC Look East, ITV Anglia News, plus a regular wildlife spot on Radio Cambridgeshire.
-Other radio credits include Living World and Ramblings with Clare Balding.
-Ajay is a nature presenter on the award-winning Wild Tales podcast by the National Trust and also contributed to numerous other successful podcasts, including Get Birding, Into The Wild, Rock ‘n Roll Birder and The Plodcast.
+Other credits include several appearances on BBC Look East and ITV Anglia News, plus a regular wildlife spot on Radio Cambridgeshire.
+National radio credits include Living World, and Ramblings with Clare Balding.
+Ajay is a nature presenter on the award-winning Wild Tales podcast by the National Trust and regularly contributes to other successful podcasts, his credits including Rock ‘n Roll Birder, The Plodcast, Into the Wild and Get Birding.

 Ranger and Conservationist